Those of you out there who have been excited after Obama's patriotism speech today are going to love this.

 But here's the way it might, and this is kind of iffy.

-Nice, likable, charismatic, uh makes people feel really, really good.
+Obama has crafted this image of above-it-all, nice, likable, charismatic, makes people feel really, really good.

-But this guy is a mean throw the dagger anywhere kind of guy.
+But this guy is a mean, throw-the-dagger anywhere kind of guy.

 There's nothing nice about Barack Obama, folks.

-You can say this wasn't his campaign, this was Clark.
+You can say this wasn't his campaign.

-B.S.
 And there have been a number of other things that this campaign is engaged in.

-This this is a cut.
+This is a cut.

-This is typical political campaign.
+This is a typical political campaign.

-Doesn't denounce it, doesn't distance himself from it until the heat gets too much, and then he'll flip-flop and say that the let's uh grown or he's recalibrating or whatever, and then the drive-by's come right along and buttress that.
+He is a thoroughly mean-spirited individual who lets other people do it for him, doesn't denounce it, doesn't distance himself from it until the heat gets too much, and then he'll flip-flop and say that he's grown or he's recalibrating or whatever, and then the drive-bys come right along and buttress that.

-Hell, I I who knows.
+Hell, who knows?

 I mean, I think for it to hurt, there has to be somebody at the same time pointing fingers at what he's doing.